Ylianst/MeshCentral/docs/docs/install/index.md

 This will perform the update to the latest server on NPM and re-set the permissions so that the meshcentral user account has read-only access again.
 You can then use systemctl to make the server run again.

-MeshCentral allows users to upload and download files stores in the server’s “meshcentral-files” folder.
+MeshCentral allows users to upload and download files stores in the server’s `meshcentral-files` folder.
 In an increased security setup, we still want the server to be able to read and write files to this folder and we can allow this with:

 ```
 sudo chmod 755 –R /opt/meshcentral/meshcentral-files
 ```

-If you plan on using the increased security installation along with MeshCentral built-in Let’s Encrypt support you will need to type the following commands to make the “letsencrypt” folder in “meshcentral-data” writable.
+If you plan on using the increased security installation along with MeshCentral built-in Let’s Encrypt support you will need to type the following commands to make the `letsencrypt` folder in `meshcentral-data` writable.

 ```
 sudo mkdir /opt/meshcentral/meshcentral-data